kateBea/Traverse/README.md

 # BFS and DFS test
 Some small scripts made on C++ to test BFS and DFS traverse on graphs implemented as adjacency lists.
-There's still some changes to be made including pick on some of data structures made.
+There's still some changes to be done.

 # GRAPH DATA
 You can visualize graph from the next url: